Pjb518/FoundryVTT-Level-Up-Official/README.md

 ## Licenses

-This system is offered and may be used under the terms of the Open Gaming License v1.0a and the accompanying Level Up: Advanced 5th Edition [Systems Reference Document](https://www.levelup5e.com/system-reference-document).
+This system is offered and may be used under the terms of the Open Game License v1.0a and the accompanying Level Up: Advanced 5th Edition [Systems Reference Document](https://www.levelup5e.com/system-reference-document).

-The content of the `public/packs/` is used under the terms of the Open Gaming License v1.0a.
+The content of the `public/packs/dnd5e-*` directories is sourced from the Dungeons and Dragons SRD 5.1, licensed under CC-BY-4.0.
+The content contained in the remaining `public/packs/` directories is used under the terms of the Open Game License v1.0a.
 A copy of the license can be found in the `LICENSE-OGL.md` document.

 Various icons are in the `public/assets/icons` directory are sourced from [game-icons.net](https://www.game-icons.net) and are licensed under CC BY 3.0 DEED.
-Attributions and license details are provided in the `LICENSE-MIT.md` file in that directory.
+Attributions and license details are provided in the `LICENSE.md` file in that directory.

 The logos in `public/assets/publisherLogos` are used with permission of the respective publishers.